Stories of the Flood (the Deluge) Part I

 Some of the common themes are:

 Often common themes demonstrate the locations from which they originate.
 It is interesting that many stories from around the Asian Pacific Rim include earthquakes and waters of the ocean rising or land sinking and mountains as refuge, often lacking any details of boats.
+Lack of boats is significant, because boats would imply that some travel away from the original land mass was involved.
 These details confirm the account of the sinking of Pan in Oahspe.
 Following are just a few examples of the many widespread tales of the flood among the Pacific Island and Rim peoples.

 || Tahiti, Pacific Islands: The Supreme God was angry and dragged the earth through the sea.
 By a happy chance, the island of Tahiti broke off and was preserved.||